Pandava

 Case Summary

-The Pandava had once stood near a series of other Khmer statues that were also later looted: the Duryodhana, which was seized from Sotheby's in 2012; the Bhima, returned by the Norton Simon Museum in 2014; and two Kneeling Attendants, returned by the Metropolitan Museum of Art in 2013.
+This Pandava, one of five brother warriors from Hindu mythology, had once stood near a series of other Khmer statues that were also later looted: the Duryodhana, which was seized from Sotheby's in 2012; the Bhima, returned by the Norton Simon Museum in 2014; and two Kneeling Attendants, returned by the Metropolitan Museum of Art in 2013.

 Number of Objects